mucahitimre/CardTransactions/README.md

 ```bash
 docker run -d -p 27017:27017 --name my-mongodb mongo
 ```
+## Optional

-3. If there is mongo with the same name:
+If there is mongo with the same name:
 ```bash
 docker start my-mongodb
 ```